 - When your baby wakes up in the middle of the night, do you have the time and patience for this method?

-Neither my back nor my core strength was strong enough for this type of sleep training method, and I would not recommend it to any mothers still recovering from postpartum.
+Neither my back nor my core strength was strong enough for this type of sleep training method, and I would not recommend it to mothers who are still recovering from postpartum.

-What was it like using the Pick up, Put down Method?
+Our Experience with the Pick up, Put down Method

 I tried this method with my first baby when she was sleeping in her cot.
 The moment I leaned forward, she knew she was going to bed without me and would start crying right away.
-I’d pick her up, comforted her and repeated the process until it was too painful for me to put her down again.
+I’d pick her up, comfort her, and repeat the process until it became too painful for me to put her down again.

-It was like there was an invisible trigger line right along the rim of the cot that we just couldn’t get past.
+It felt as though there was an invisible trigger line right along the rim of the cot that we simply couldn’t overcome.

-The Pick up, Put down Method gradually turned into the Crying It Out Method because we were too tired.
+The Pick up, Put down Method gradually transformed into the Crying It Out Method because we were too exhausted.

 Why the Pick Up, Put Down Method didn’t work out:

-- It took us a long time to calm her down, and even longer to be able to put her down again.
-We’re talking in hours.
+- It took us a long time to calm her down and even longer to be able to put her down again; we’re talking hours.

 - It was back-breaking.

-- There was no way we could’ve done the pick up and put down again when she woke up in the middle of the night.
+- There was no way we could have done the pick-up and put-down again when she woke up in the middle of the night.

 - Our baby was very persistent!